Jestersly/Trade_Tool_Treasury/README.md

 - A green number for transactions means a Long-Trade (or Buy) was made
-- A red number for liquidations means somebody has closed his/her portfolio with profits (Portfolio Take-Profit got triggered or manual close with profits)

 - A red number for transactions means a Short-Trade (or Sell) was made

+- A green number for liquidations means somebodies Take-Profit got triggered
-- A red number for liquidations means somebody got liquidated (Portfolio Stop-Loss(Margin) got triggered)
+- A red number for liquidations means somebody got liquidated (Stop-Loss or max.
+Margin got triggered)

 - On the right side of the liquidation and trade screener you can see the cumulative Sum since you started the program

+### After a specified Interval you will get an Output like this:

+📅 Start Time: 2024-09-17 12:09:49
+🕰️ Current Time: 2024-09-17 12:10:19
+⏳0:00:30 since start⏳

+🎣 A total of 203 Trades above 10000.0$
+📈Total Count: 102  | 📈Total Size: 5,104,487.80$
+📉Total Count: 101 | 📉Total Size: 3,303,344.57$
+🔍 Trade Sizes:
+      🐠    : 📈 3 Trades | Total USD Size: 669,459.49$
+     🐟🐟   : 📈 35 Trades | Total USD Size: 488,669.52$
+    🐟🐟🐟  : 📈 32 Trades | Total USD Size: 877,985.05$
+   🐟🐟🐟🐟 : 📈 19 Trades | Total USD Size: 1,005,109.28$
+  🐟🐟🐟🐟🐟: 📈 11 Trades | Total USD Size: 1,198,481.59$
+     🐠🐠   : 📈 2 Trades | Total USD Size: 864,782.87$
+      🐠    : 📉 3 Trades | Total USD Size: 764,492.32$
+     🐟🐟   : 📉 47 Trades | Total USD Size: 627,271.66$
+    🐟🐟🐟  : 📉 40 Trades | Total USD Size: 1,160,777.67$
+   🐟🐟🐟🐟 : 📉 9 Trades | Total USD Size: 521,872.89$
+  🐟🐟🐟🐟🐟: 📉 2 Trades | Total USD Size: 228,930.03$
+Difference: 1,801,143.23$
+📊 Avg.
+Trades per minute: 203.00
+📊 Avg.
+USD Size per minute: 1801143.23$

+🌊 A total of 0 Liquidations above 10000.0$
+📈Total Count: 0  | 📈Total Size: 0.00$
+📉Total Count: 0 | 📉Total Size: 0.00$
+🔍 Liquidation Sizes:
+Difference: 0.00$
+📊 Avg.
+Liquidations per interval: 0.00
+📊Avg.
+USD Size per interval: 0.00$ per minute

+### In this Overview you can see different Informations:

+**🕰️Time Parameters🕰️**
+- At wich point in time you started the program
+- At which point in time the last Trade or Liquidation was recognized
+- how long the program is running

+**🎣Trade Parameters🎣**
+- Total Trades
+- Total amount of Long-Trades and the total USD size of them
+- Total amount of Short-Trades and the total USd size of them
+- In which magnitude the Trades where made
+- difference between Long-Trades and Short-Trades
+- average amount of Trades in a specified interval
+- average USD size of Trades in a specified interval

+**🌊Liquidation Parameters🌊**
+- Total Liquidations
+- Total amount of Take-Profit-Liquidations and the total USD size of them
+- Total amount of Stop-Loss-Liquidations and the total USd size of them
+- In which magnitude the Liquidations where made
+- difference between Take-Profit-Liquidations and Stop-Loss-Liquidations
+- average amount of Liquidations in a specified interval
+- average USD size of Liquidations in a specified interval

 ### Definitions